Tour de Troit Ride

 The Tour de Troit offers two rides to choose from:

 MAIN: The primary Tour de Troit is a leisurely ride of 25.6 miles with police escort; sweeper- and SAG-support; three mechanic "pit stops;" and one rest stop that includes a snack and mechanical support.
 The main ride will take off at 9 a.m.
-Check out our proposed 2016 main route map HERE; please note that per Police instruction, the route can change at any time.
+Check out our 2016 main route map HERE to get an idea of the route.

 The metric century riders can leave Roosevelt Park anytime between 7:00 and 8:30 a.m. but must be responsible to keep a pace that will have them off the road and back to the park by 1:00 p.m.
 (15MPH pace, leave by 7:15 a.m. / 18MPH pace, leave by 7:45 a.m. / 20MPH pace, leave by 8:15 a.m.)
 There will be pacers at these three speeds, but metric riders should be prepared to follow the map and route markings on their own.